bdjohnson529/bdjohnson529.github.io/tutorials/ruby-on-rails/ruby.md

 ## Yarn
 Yarn is a package manager for NodeJS.
+Check out [this article](https://linuxize.com/post/how-to-install-yarn-on-ubuntu-18-04/) to install Yarn on Ubuntu 18.04.
 To install and upgrade node modules,
 ```bash
 yarn install
 yarn upgrade